The 22 Major Arcana: RWS Tarot Card Meanings

 The RWS Major Arcana cards all have the word “KEY” before their number (written in Roman Numerals).
 In this context, a “KEY” is some esoteric symbolism of a card which points to some sort of mystery (hidden truth of life) that is only discernible to initiates.

-For example, in KEY O: The Fool, our humble adventurer has 8-spoked wheels on his clothes, indicating that his soul has incarnated into matter.
-Meanwhile, the barking dog is the doubt and noise of his lower, instinctual self.
-This card points to the mystery of of reincarnation; the soul’s enmeshment in matter until he can escape it’s binds (reach enlightenment) through spiritual initiation.
+Emblematically, this card points to the mystery of reincarnation; the soul’s enmeshment in matter until he can escape it’s binds (reach enlightenment) through spiritual initiation.
 This would include, among other things, learning to listen earnestly to the Divine wisdom of his immortal Spirit rather than the ignorant warnings of his lower self.
 This latter symbolized by a barking dog, we might infer (among other things) that spiritual counsel is often contrary to earthly wisdom.

-Waite’s Esoteric Influences
+Arthur Edward Waite’s Occult Influences

 The Major Arcana of the Rider Waite Smith (RWS) deck were designed to depict universal esoteric ideas from perennial philosophy, or the “ancient wisdom tradition”.
 Among these cards is symbolism from Jewish, Christian, Persian, Egyptian and Greek mystical traditions.